Pre Nuptial Agreements

 • “Osbornes has a superb reputation for its work in all areas of family law from pre and post nuptial agreements to unravelling complicated trusts and advising on other complex cross-border issues.”

 When we marry, we sincerely hope that it will be ‘to death us do part’, but sadly statistics show that over forty per cent of marriages fail in the UK.
-This is a risk which cannot be ignored, particularly if you benefit from inherited wealth, offshore trusts, property, or business interests which could be vulnerable in the event of a divorce.
+This is a risk which cannot be ignored, particularly if you benefit from inherited wealth, offshore trusts, property, or business interests, which could be vulnerable in the event of a divorce.

 A prenuptial agreement is a formalised legal contract between two people before they marry or enter a civil partnership.
-It provides protection, particularly in regard to pre-existing wealth and business interests, as the agreement will stipulate how all assets, and sometimes liabilities, will be distributed in the financial settlement if the relationship breaking down.
+It provides protection, particularly in regard to pre-existing wealth and business interests, as the agreement will stipulate how all assets, and sometimes liabilities, will be distributed in the financial settlement if the relationship breaks down.

 A prenup should be considered akin to life insurance.
 We all hope we won’t have to use it, but it can provide vital peace of mind knowing it is there.

-The benefits of a prenuptial agreement
+What are the benefits of a prenuptial agreement?

-Often one person comes to a marriage with more wealth than their partner and they, or sometimes even their extended family, may be worried about protecting those assets.
+Often one person comes to a marriage with more wealth than their partner, and they, or sometimes even their extended family, may be worried about protecting those assets.
 This is particularly so for high-net-worth individuals and those involved in family or privately run businesses.
 Divorce can have significant financial implications for other family members and colleagues if cash or assets have to be extracted from a business.

 The main benefit of a prenup is that it provides clarity to you both and will help to alleviate any fears about losing assets that you, your partner or family members may have.
-For example, it is not uncommon for parents to insist on a prenuptial agreement before gifting significant sums or business interests to the next generation.
+For example, it is not uncommon for parents to insist on a prenuptial agreement before gifting property, significant sums or business interests to the next generation.

 As well as protecting pre-existing wealth, a prenup can also cover assets which you expect to acquire in the future, such as an inheritance or business shares.